TaraMathur/GildedRose/README.md

 3. Click the Update button to see how the Quality and Sell-in values change over time

-4. To refresh the table with new (random) Quality and Sell-in values, click the Start Fresh button.
+4. To refresh the table with new (random) Quality and Sell-in values, click the Start Over button.

 --------------

 HOW IT WORKS

-The Inventory Table is pre-populated, or seeded, with a list of items and each item is given random sell-in and quality values.
-(The database is seeded in db/seeds.rb and the random sell-in and quality values are generated in the setup method in models/items.rb.)

-Each click of the Update button triggers a call to the group_update method defined in app/controllers/items_controller.rb.
-The group_update method in turn makes calls to the update_values methods of each of the different items in the table, and saves the updated values to the database.

-Each click of the Reload button runs db/seeds.rb, which deletes all records in the db and recreates new ones with fresh values.
+The schema has four fields: name, sellin, quality, and type.

-There's a superclass called Item which has four attributes: name, type, quality, and sell-in.
+There's a main model called Item which has 3 methods:
+- initialize, which initializes each Item with a name and random sellin and quality values
+- update_values, updates the sellin and quality values
+- enforce boundaries, which ensures that the sellin and quality values are never negative or over 50

-Item has 4 subclasses - EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with its own set of update rules.
-All classes are defined in files in the model folder.
+Item has four sub-classes: EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with a unique set of update rules.

+Aged Brie is an AgedItem object, Sulfarus Sword is a LegendaryItem, BackstagePass is an EventItem, and Conjured Shield is a ConjuredItem, and Regular Shield is just a regular Item.

+The controller has 3 methods:
+- index, lists the items in the table
+- group_update (tied to the Update button), calls the update_values method of each object in the table
+- group_reload (tied to the Start Over button), loads fresh random data into the table

+The Inventory Table is seeded with a list of items in db/seeds.rb.

 To extend this with new inventory items:
-- To add inventory items that don't have special update rules, in db/seeds.rb simply create and save a new Item and assign the name attribute value.  e.g. Item.new(:name = "NewItemName").save!
+- For regular inventory items, nothing is needed.
+You'd simply create a new Item object with its name, e.g. Item.new(:name = "NewItemName").save!
-- To add an inventory item that *does* have unique update rules, define a new subclasses of Item that has an update_values method that reflects its update rules.
-Then in db/seeds.rb create and save that new Item, e.g. NewKindOfItem.new.save!
+- For new items that have special update rules, create a new model - a subclasses of Item with its own update_values method that reflects its update rules.

 --------------